watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 In the case of Anycast configuration, it MUST be gracefully rerouted to other nodes.
 Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.

-### Fast Reroute
+### Fast Re-route
-Because SFCs are structured as a Segment List, the order of application is guaranteed even in the event of Fast ReRoute for functions.
+Because SFCs are structured as a Segment List, the order of application is guaranteed even in the event of FRR for functions.
 In such cases, if Anycast segments are used, it is permissible to take a detour to a more optimal node.

 ## Service Function Chains